Thursday, December 21, 2017

 In the week since her passing I've asked the Universe to show me a sign that helping her cross over when she did was the right thing to do - anything to assuage the guilt that tainted my grief.
 When grief wasn't overwhelming my reasoning faculties, I realised I had received several telling and unequivocal messages.

 As I walked to yoga practice the day after she passed away, I found a Buddhist amulet on the sidewalk.
 The amulet bears an image of Kwan Yin, the goddess of compassion and mercy, and one of the most revered deities in the Buddhist pantheon.
 When I arrived at the yoga studio, I saw a young yogi who had given me a mala (meditation beads) a couple of days earlier, after she had overheard me talk with a friend about the appointment I'd made for Lulu to cross the rainbow bridge.
 The young woman didn't know me from Eve, but felt compelled to give me the gift of her Buddhist prayer beads.
-When I saw her again after Lulu had passed, I remembered her act of kindness, and that her name was Cat
+When I saw her again after Lulu had passed, I remembered her act of kindness, and that her name was Cat.

 Another poignant sign happened a few hours later that day.
 As I was steps away from my friend Barbara's place, I noticed a small, black animal sprawled on the sidewalk.
 It was a badly injured young squirrel.
 The way in which it lay on the sidewalk looked a lot like Lulu the last time I saw her at the vet's.
 For a moment I felt the Universe was playing cruel games with me.
 Nonetheless, I scooped up the little guy and brought him to Barbara's, who arranged soft bedding for him to lie in, and sadly, eventually die in.